-From antiques that don’t quite fit your décor, to items you’re saving for your children, we can all gain quite the collection of furniture items over time.
-Instead of having these pieces take up valuable space in our homes, it may be time to move those in good condition to a home of their own before they overtake yours.
+From antiques that don’t quite fit your décor, to items you’re saving for your children, it’s easy for furniture to create clutter.
+Instead of having these precious pieces take up valuable space in your home, it may be time to move those in good condition to a home of their own.

 1. Clean and Prep

-Before you store, be sure to give each item a thorough clean.
-Begin by wiping down your pieces with a clean cloth.
+Before you store your furniture, give each item a thorough clean.
+Begin by wiping down your pieces with a fresh cloth.
 Then, use an appropriate cleaner for the type of material (metal, wood, glass, etc.), and wipe down once more for an added layer of protection.

 2. Disassemble for Easy Transport

-For larger items, such as dressers, beds, tables, and couches, prep for smoother transportation.
-Take pieces apart before their trip to the storage unit.
+For larger items, such as dressers, beds, tables and couches, prep for smoother transportation.
+Dismember pieces before the big trip to the storage unit to lighten your load.

-Remove legs from tables and sofas, take out drawers from dressers and cushions from couches, and remove planks from bedframes.
-Group and wrap these pieces together to stay organized.
+For example, remove legs from tables and sofas, take out drawers from dressers and cushions from couches, and remove planks from bedframes.
+Group, wrap and label these pieces together to stay organized.

 3. Cover and Protect

-After you’ve prepped your furniture, protect it with the right materials.
+After you’ve prepped your furniture for long-term storage, protect it with the right materials.
 Bubble wrap can be useful to wrap items that easily break, such as framed pictures, mirrors, lamps or blunt parts like chairs and table legs.

 4. Strategically Store

 To maximize your unit’s space, you may be tempted to cram and jam items without a proper plan in place.
 However, sloppy storage can lead to consequences that could be harmful to your furniture.

-The benefits are two-fold: you’ll allow air to flow freely between the furniture, which will help protect your items from damage; and you’ll reduce the risk of accidental damage to your pieces should you ever need remove them from your unit.
+The benefits are two-fold: you’ll allow air to flow freely between the furniture, which will help protect your items from damage, and you’ll reduce the risk of accidental damage to your pieces should you ever need to remove them from your unit.

 Save Space Without The Sacrifice